-1. Director's Performance Evaluation Form (Annex I)
+1. Director's Performance Evaluation Form

-The directors' self-assessment on the Director's Individual Qualitative Performance; the Board and Board Committees shall reflect the collective values, performance and competence of the board of directorson corporate governance standards and principles.
+The directors' self-assessment on the Director's Individual Qualitative Performance; the Board and Board Committees shall reflect the collective values, performance and competence of the board of directors on corporate governance standards and principles.

-Members of the Board conduct a self-assessment in order to evaluate the performance for the previous year.
+The Chairman, individual members of the Board and Committees shall conduct an annual selfassessment in order to evaluate the performance for the previous year.
+The assessment should be supported by an external facilitator every three (3) years.
 The performance of the President/CEO, on the other hand, is evaluated by the Board of Directors.

-After the Directors' self-evaluation, the results of the assessment are discussed and noted by the Corporate Governance/Nomination/Remuneration Committee before submission to the Board for notation.
+After the Directors' self-assessment, the results are discussed and noted by the Corporate Governance/Nomination/Remuneration and Sustainability Committee before submission to the Board for notation.

-2. Management Component Rating Form (Annex J)
+2. Management Component Rating Form

-The directors' self-assessment on the four (4) management component factors, such as:Governance Landscape; Fitness and propriety of the Board and Management; Risk Governance; Controls and Independent Oversight shall reflect the quality and effective implementation of the Bank's corporate governance practices.
+The Directors' self-assessment on the four (4) management component factors, such as: Governance Landscape; Fitness and propriety of the Board and Management; Risk Governance; Controls and Independent Oversight shall reflect the quality and effective implementation of the Bank's corporate governance practices.

 Rating Description 5 - STRONG EXCEED what is considered necessary given the size, risk profile and complexity of operations of the bank.
-Deficiencies/weaknesses are considered minor and insignificant.
+Deficiencies/ weaknesses are considered minor and insignificant.
 4 - SATISFACTORY MEET what is considered necessary given the size, risk profile and complexity of operations of the bank.
-Deficiencies/weaknesses may exist but do not affect the overall quality of governance in a bank.
+Deficiencies/ weaknesses may exist but do not affect the overall quality of governance in a bank.
 3 - LESS THAN SATISFACTORY DO NOT MEET what is considered necessary given the size, risk profile and complexity of operations of the bank.
 However, the Board and Management are committed to correct the situation in a timely manner.
-2 - DEFICIENT DEFICIENT , in a material way, to meet what is considered necessary given the size, risk profile and complexity of operations of the bank.
-The ability of the Board and
+2 - DEFICIENT DEFICIENT in a material way, to meet what is considered necessary given the size, risk profile and complexity of operations of the bank.
+The ability of the Board and Management to correct the situation in a timely manner is doubtful.
+1 - CRITICALLY DEFICIENT CRITICALLY DEFICIENT to meet what is considered necessary given the size, risk profile and complexity of operations of the bank.
+The deficiencies/weaknesses pose an imminent threat to the safety and soundness of the bank.